petergerritsen/blog.petergerritsen.nl/_posts/2009-02-06-fix-asp-net-form-submit-behavior-with-jquery.markdown

 writer.WriteLine("");
 ```

-The control “btnSearch” is the one we want to trigger when a user presses the enter button.
+The control "btnSearch" is the one we want to trigger when a user presses the enter button.

 To hook up the button to the form we use the following JavaScript/jQuery:
 ```javascript